Andrew Papadakis, the owner of one of Adelaide’s best Greek restaurants, Meze Mazi, is opening a casual pita, beer and cocktail joint next door.

 He also plans to team up with other operators for occasional collaboration dinners.
 His dream collab?
 Africola owner-chef and (one of Papadakis’s most vocal supporters) Duncan Welgemoed.
 “Imagine a peri-peri chicken pocket, phwoar,” exclaims Papadakis.

-Dino’s is expected to open in December and will operate Tuesday to Sunday for lunch and dinner.
+Dino’s is expected to open in early 2021 and will operate Tuesday to Sunday for lunch and dinner.